 15. Christmas prep

 As Christmas gets closer, your elf is itching to help out!
-While everyone is sleeping, let your elf make a centerpiece, wrap some Christmas gifts (though he may get wrapping paper everywhere) or set up the Christmas tree and leave all the decorations out for your family to hang up.
+While everyone is sleeping, let your elf make a centerpiece, wrap some Christmas gifts or set up the Christmas tree and leave all the decorations out for your family to hang up.
 His effort will help get everyone in the Christmas spirit, as well as get some of those pesky chores out of the way!

 16. Family Picture Mischief